Maryszka Osaki, of Centereach, with her 1971 Airstream RV camper at...

-Ready to hit the beach in your own 4x4?
+Ready to hit the beach in your own 4x4 vehicle?
 You don’t have to join an off-roading club to take your SUV or Jeep for a beach ride to go fishing, camping, swimming or tailgate partying at the surf’s doorstep.
-All you need is a four-wheel-drive vehicle, an adventurous spirit and a special permit to reach the playland beyond the dunes.
+All you need is an appropriately equipped four-wheel-drive vehicle, an adventurous spirit, and a special permit to drive on the beach.

-“It’s a great mini vacation and a great sense of camaraderie," LIBBA president Klaus "Cooky" Rondinella, of Williston Park, says of off-roading.
-The 1,839-member organization also advocates for greater beach access and hosts beach cleanups and other conservation activities, Rondinella says.
+“It’s a great mini vacation and a great sense of camaraderie," LIBBA president Klaus "Cooky" Rondinella says of off-roading.
+The 1,600-member organization advocates for greater beach and fishing access and hosts beach cleanups and other conservation activities, Rondinella says.

 DRIVING ON THE LONG ISLAND SAND

-The 5-mile outer beach at Smith Point County Park in Shirley is among the most popular off-road destinations in Suffolk County, according to Hilary Hoffman of the county Department of Parks.
+Smith Point County Park continues to be among Suffolk County’s most popular off-roading destinations, according to the Department of Parks.
 On any given day, off-roaders pitch tents in front of their vehicles for a waterfront cabana vibe.

-“It’s like therapy,” Jewell says of off-roading: “It brings you to a different place in your life where you get to slow down.”
+“It’s like therapy,” Jewell says of his off-roading getaways.
+“It brings you to a different place in your life where you get to slow down.”

 Suffolk County Parks outer beach access